awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **Prerequisites**

 Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster\.
-+ The `kubectl` command line tool installed on your computer or AWS CloudShell\.
-The version must be the same, or up to one minor version earlier or later than your cluster version\.
-For example, if your cluster is version 1\.21, then your `kubectl` version can be version 1\.22 or 1\.20\.
++ The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
+The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
+However, the version cannot be more than two versions different to your Kubernetes version\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
+The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.

    For this tutorial, the version must be 1\.21 or later\.
 + The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles, AWS CloudFormation, and a VPC and related resources\.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.

 Procedures are provided to create the resources with either `eksctl` or the AWS CLI\.
 You can also deploy the resources using the AWS Management Console, but those instructions aren't provided in this topic for simplicity\.